HackerN64/HackerSM64/src/crash_screen/README.md

 - Different colors for register names from parsed global variable names (disasm page too)?
 - Multiple FPCSR descriptions at once (already kinda done in reginspect).
 - Better 64-bit register handling
-  - Automatic bit mode check based on registers
+  - Automatic bit mode check based on registers and `FR` bit in `fpcsr`
-  - Use upper bits of float registers from odd registers
-- Add "hi", "lo", and "rcp" from thread context.
 - Show direct register access values for each one.
 - Determine whether that one register is a saved value or a frame pointer.
 - Add missing controls descriptions.
-- Highlight registers used in instruction at pc.
+- Highlight registers used in the instruction at `pc`.
+  - Including `pc` itself?
+- Move bit info arrays to the register souce's respective .inc.c files.
 ### Disasm page
 - **Fix cursor passing the bottom of the screen when inline symbol headers are on.**
 - Show addresses for each row (setting).
+  - How can branch arrows fit?
 - Multi-line pseudoinstructions if possible (ABS, BLT, BGT, BLE, NEG, NEGU, NOT, BGE, LI, LA, SGE, SGE, ADD?).
 - Can the `insn_as_string` and `insn_name` buffers be combined?
 - Implement "OVERSCAN" mode for branch arrows.